lodewijn/ManyAnalystThesis/README.md

 Folders `data`, `scripts` and `docs` are relevant.
 More information about those folders and their content can be found below.

-*Note: the `results` folder can be found inside the [data folder](https://github.com/lodewijn/ManyAnalystThesis/tree/main/data/results).*
+*Note: the `results` folder can be found inside the [data folder](https://github.com/lodewijn/ManyAnalystThesis/tree/main/data/results) and code for plotting the results can be found in the [05_results_plots folder](https://github.com/lodewijn/ManyAnalystThesis/tree/main/scripts/05_results_plots).*

 # Data
 ## Raw and Clean Data